-Senior Director of Patient Engagement, Cystic Fibrosis Foundation
+Senior Director of Partnerships for Sustaining Daily Care, Cystic Fibrosis Foundation

 Prior to joining the CF Foundation, Cindy served as a family nurse practitioner and had the privilege of working with adults with CF. At the Foundation, Cindy's work is concentrated on promoting a more holistic approach to address the challenges of balancing CF treatments with everyday life.
 You can follow Cindy and her work @CynthiaGeorge15.

 Share this Post

 This site contains general information about cystic fibrosis, as well as personal insight from the CF community.
 Opinions and experiences shared by members of our community, including but not limited to people with CF and their families, belong solely to the blog post author and do not represent those of the Cystic Fibrosis Foundation, unless explicitly stated.
 In addition, the site is not intended as a substitute for treatment advice from a medical professional.
 Consult your doctor before making any changes to your treatment.